Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 The importance of doing diligence upfront, such as: scoping the problem correctly, gathering information, understanding the true goals of the analysis, defining what needs to get done by when, and putting this all together in a clear and concise written problem statement that gets signed off on by all stakeholders (Crowe, 2020).

-Databilities, Data to the People, 2020;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, 2016;, Helena Sternkopf, Roland M. Mueller, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Melissa Crowe, Tyler Technologies, 2020;
+Databilities, et.al., Data to the People, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2020;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Annika Wolff, Daniel Gooch, Jose J. Cavero Montaner, Umar Rashid, Gerd Kortuem, Canada.ca, 2016;, Helena Sternkopf, Roland M. Mueller, Department of National Defence, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Melissa Crowe, Tyler Technologies, 2020;

 Inquiry Process